Lien Khu IV (Administrative District IV) was located just South of Hanoi and ranged roughly until Da Nang in Central Vietnam.

 Michel Nr.
 NZV 4b ; 0.50D on 15 Centimes (Democratic Republic of Vietnam Nr.
 19) overprinted on Indochina Nr.321 with “BDLKV 4 Gia Moi 0 d 50” (=Postal Service of the 4th Interzone/New Price) in red.
 Here is a rare vertical pair in mint (ex Schwirtz).

 Michel Nr.
 NZV 4c ; 0.50D on 15 Centimes (Democratic Republic of Vietnam Nr.
 19) overprinted on Indochina Nr.321 with “BDLKV 4 Gia Moi 0 d 50” (=Postal Service of the 4th Interzone/New Price) in red-brown.
-The editor has never seen the re-brown overprint and suspects it may simply be an oxidized version of the red overprint above.
+The editor has never seen the re-brown overprint and suspects it may simply be an oxidized version of the red overprint above or reflects a hand-stamp that previously was used with black ink and subsequently with red ink mixing both colors.

 There is also a forgery of the red overprint in what appears to a neon color that was not even available in 1946/7.
 The overprint is much cruder than the genuine overprint.
 Also Ha Giang was located in the North West just South of the Chinese border in Lien Khu II.
 Here is a sample of the forgery.